-Experienced Bergen County Domestic Violence Lawyer
+Bergen County Domestic Violence Lawyers

 No one should have to feel unsafe in their own home.
-If you are the victim of domestic violence, the first step is to get somewhere safe.
-You can call The Domestic Violence Hotline at 1-800-799-7233.
-Then, it’s time to go to work on a plan to maintain that safety coming forward.
-Our Bergen County domestic violence lawyers are ready to help.
+If you are experiencing any form of domestic violence, get somewhere safe and call the National Domestic Violence Hotline at 1-800-799-7233.
+Once you are settled, contact our Bergen County domestic violence lawyers as soon as possible – we are always ready to help.